-Can An Insurance Advisor Be Sued For Making An Omission?
+Can An Insurance Broker Be Sued For Making a Mistake?

 As professionally trained experts, insurance brokers owe a duty of care to clients to diligently arrange insurance coverage and shop for competitive pricing.
 If an insurance broker is unable to source adequate coverage or competitive pricing, the insurance broker must properly inform the client of coverage gaps, special underwriting challenges and requirements such as mandate to install security systems or utilize certain risk management strategies.
 An insurance broker must also make effort to shop the insurance market for various quotations or to let the client know that the broker was unable to shop around.
 If the broker was unable to shop around, the broker must inform the client that better coverage and pricing may be available.
 If the broker fails in these duties, the broker may face an errors & omissions claim.